jlevy/frontmatter-format/README.md

 - **Metadata is optional:** Files with or without metadata can be read with the same tools.
   So it's easy to roll out metadata into files gracefully, as needed file by file.

-- **YAML syntax:** JSON, YAML, XML, and TOML are all used for metadata in some situatiohns.
+- **YAML syntax:** JSON, YAML, XML, and TOML are all used for metadata in some situations.
   YAML is the best choice here because it is already in widespread use with Markdown, is a superset of JSON (in case an application wishes to use pure JSON), and is easy to read and edit manually.